Nordic Skiing & Touring

 - Sand Flat off Everitt Memorial Highway –

 Upper Sand Flat is the place to go if you’re new to ungroomed trails.
-The ski in from the trailhead is mostly flat and leads to the open flat where you’ll get terrific views of the mountain.
+The ski in from the trailhead climbs gently along a summertime road and leads to the open flat where you’ll get terrific views of the mountain.
 Unless you come in right after a storm, you’re likely to find both ski and snowshoe tracks to follow.
-You can make a lap around the flat and back to the road to ski out to the parking area.
+You can make a lap around the flat and ski back out the way you came to the parking area.
 It’s such a beautiful spot on a clear day that you may want to bring a picnic with you.
 From Sand Flat you may see other tracks branching off into the big trees, if you choose to follow those be sure to pay attention so you can find your way back.

 - Lower Sand Flat –

 The ski in from the lower trailhead is a steeper way to enter Sand Flat.
 If you choose this trail, you’ll need to be comfortable with some climbing and descending down the road.
 The parking area here has room for 3 or 4 cars.